 The original palace was built, at the foot of the fort, near the old Luxmi Narayan Temple where the Arki bazaar stands today.
 In 1760, the palace started sinking due to erosion.
 Thus the royal residence was moved to the fort.

 The Arki fort palace was built by Rana Prithvi Singh, the son of Sabha Chand in 1795- 1805 AD.
-But it was in 1830 AD that, Rana Shiv Sharan Singh laid down the foundation of the famous Divan-e- khas or the Court hall for Private Audience in the Arki fort Palace.
-The Hall is situated on the upper floor of the double storey of palace.
+But it was in 1830 AD that, Rana Shiv Sharan Singh laid down the foundation of the famous Divan-e- Khas or the Court hall for Private Audience in the Arki fort Palace.
+The Hall is situated on the upper floor of the double story of the palace.
 The hall is crowned with arched windows that open into the courtyard below presenting a beautiful view of the entire valley.
 The stunningly colorful murals and miniature painting cover the walls, ceilings, archways and the passages of the building.

-The architecture of the fort is a blend of typical Rajput and Mughal architectural styles with prominent influence of Rajasthan.
+The architecture of the fort is a blend of typical Rajput and Mughal architectural styles with the prominent influence of Rajasthan.

 Thereafter in 1850 AD, Raja Kishen Chand added the beautiful murals and frescoes in the 'Pahari School' of miniature paintings in the fort palace.
 The frescoes provide the most accurate record of the contemporary life of nearby Punjab hill states including that of Himachal Pradesh.

 These wall paintings can be classified as decorative floral designs, geometric patterns, aesthetic fantasies, religious themes and the scenic beauty of the hills.
-The chief characteristics of these paintings are the sharp thematic contrasts, balance of colors, exquisite forms and aesthetic designs.
+The chief characteristics of these paintings are the sharp thematic contrasts, the balance of colors, exquisite forms and aesthetic designs.

 A section of the ruined fort is also being used by the Home Guards.
 The historical legends and artistic creations are associated with the fort.

 The monkeys could be seen everywhere in the fort complex.